nhat2211/os-td-minf18/report/Devoir 2.md

 	j	$31
 	.end ThreadExit
 ```
 * For what reason(s) could the creation of a thread fail?
-    - Every thread takes some space in the stack, and the stack size is limited.
-Thus, in case there are many threads, it may not be able to create a new one.
+    - Every thread takes some space in the stack that the size of stack is limited.
+So in some cases that there are many threads, it may not be able to create a new one.
-    - Thread also consume memory, thus it may fail if there is not enough memory for creating and staring new thread (especially if there is memory leaked).
+    - Thread also consume memory, thus it may fail if there isn't enough memory for creating and staring new thread (especially if there is memory leaked).
     - There may exist some limit on number of threads at OS level, once the limit reached, thread creation will fail.
     - ...

 ### 1.4 `do_ThreadCreate()` function
 ```c++
 /** userthread.h */
 #ifdef CHANGED
 #include "thread.h"
 extern int do_ThreadCreate (int f , int arg);
 extern void do_ThreadExit();
 #endif //CHANGED
 ```
 ```c++
 /** exception.cc */
 #include "copyright.h"
 #include "system.h"
 #include "syscall.h"
 #ifdef CHANGED
 #include "userthread.h"
 #endif
 ...
 ```
 ```c++
 /** userthread.cc */
 #ifdef CHANGED
 #include "userthread.h"
 int do_ThreadCreate(int f , int arg)
 {
     Thread *newThread = new Thread ("user thread");